Atrya537/frost/README.md

 # Frost
- This Python-powered program is designed to check the CPU and GPU temperatures of a user's computer.
-It notifies the user if any of the temperatures exceeds a safe threshold
+ This Python-powered program is designed to check the CPU usage percentage of a user's computer.
+It notifies the user if this percentage exceeds a safe threshold